asos-callumtrounce/asos-callumtrounce/README.md

 #### 📈 Experimentation and Measurement 📏
 Rapid iteration and feedback loops delivers better quality in the long term, and gives better insight into how our changes impact user behaviour, allowing us to be more in touch with our customers.
-- Point of contact for Experimentation on the iOS Platform.
+- Point of contact for Experimentation on Apps.
-- I maintain the Experimentation codebase and iOS-specific documentation
+- I maintain the iOS Experimentation codebase and documentation

 #### 🤝 Collaboration and Knowledge Sharing 📖
 Collaborating on tasks and objectives delivers better results and strengthens the team.